clausehound/clausehound-blog/content/blog/as-an-inventor-should-i-sign-an-assignment-agreement/index.md

 author: frahman@cobaltcounsel.com
 tags: ["Intellectual Property","Term Sheet","Shareholders Agreement","Intellectual Property Transfer","Transfer of Intellectual Property","Investor Term Sheet"]
 date: 2018-06-18 15:59:11
-description: "Links from this article:
-IP Transfer Agreement
-Small Business Law Library

-An Invention Assignment Agreement, often known as an Intellectual Property (“IP”) Transfer Agreement, is an agreement wh..."
+description: "This article discusses some important clauses to look out for prior to signing an Invention Assignment Agreeement."
 ---

-**Links from this article:** [IP Transfer Agreement;](https://clausehound.com/legal-contract/14981) [Small Business Law Library.](https://www.clausehound.com/documents)

 An **Invention Assignment Agreement**, often known as an [Intellectual Property (“IP”) Transfer Agreement](https://clausehound.com/legal-contract/14981), is an agreement where one party assigns its intellectual property rights to the other party, either absolutely or subject to compliance with the terms of the underlying agreement.

 This means the inventor (e.g. software developer) assigning his/her rights can no longer claim the property as their invention.
 The property now belongs to the person to whom the rights have been transferred.

-**Be on the lookout for these obligations!**
+### Be on the lookout for these obligations!

 As the agreement is generally brought forward by the company, an IP Transfer Agreement often favors an ‘*assignee*’.
 Here are some clauses to look out for if you are the inventor, or ‘*assignor*’: